 The following review activities may be performed off-site if it is deemed appropriate for the county and will not negatively impact the results of the review.
-The review activities that may be completed off-site before traveling to the local office to conduct the on-site portion of the review are as follows:
+When social distancing restrictions have been enacted by Federal and/or State Government all review activities will be performed off-site through a virtual process.
+The review activities that may be completed off-site before traveling to the local office during normal business operation to conduct the on-site portion of the review are as follows: